IamSanjid/RMB/README.md

         - After running `nob` or the above command you can also directly use Visual Studio to build.
 * Linux:
   - Install libx11, mesa and libxtst libs on your Linux machine.
-    - On Debian/Ubuntu based Linux distros run `sudo apt install libx11-dev mesa-common-dev libxtst-dev`.
+    - On Debian/Ubuntu based Linux distros run `sudo apt install libx11-dev libxcursor-dev libxrandr-dev libxinerama-dev libxkbfile-dev libxi-dev libxext-dev libxtst-dev mesa-common-dev`.
-    - On Arch Linux based Linux distros run `sudo pacman -Syu base-devel libx11 mesa libxtst`.
+    - On Arch Linux based Linux distros run `sudo pacman -Syu base-devel libx11 libxcursor libxrandr libxinerama libxkbfile libxi libxext libxtst mesa`.
   - After installing these libs simply run `cc nob.c -o nob && nob` on the directory.
 * For other OSs/Platforms you need to implement all these stuff listed [here](#for-other-platforms).
 You also going to need GLFW 3.3+ lib for the corresponding platform/os.